 Sounds dire but it is so true and something I have heard and seen in marriages.

-Dear Sis, I pray this post encourages you to step out in faith and do the things God has called you to do.
-Don’t let your fears and reservations hinder his blessings in your life.
+My dear friend, I pray this post encourages you to step out in faith and do the things God has called you to do.
+Don’t let your fears and reservations hinder his blessings over your life.

 Live to enjoy this one life you have and never forget that you’re dearly loved.